 6.3.4.
 Vibration test

-Vibrate the coupling connected according to the manufacturer's specification to a compatible using the test described in Annex 16, paragraph 10.5.4., procedure A.
+Vibrate the coupling connected according to the manufacturer's specification to a compatible gas tube using the test described in Annex 16, paragraph 10.5.4., procedure A.

 After this test the tested sample shall comply with the test described in Annex 16, paragraphs 4, 5, 6 and 7.